adolgert/CompetingClocks.jl/docs/src/background.md

 This library accepts a specification of a model in terms of hazards, an initial condition, and produces trajectories.
-This set of high-level steps to simulation (specify, initialize, step) has a well-defined abstraction called a *finite state machine.* It isn\'t the finite state machine familiar to programmers but a mathematical model, coming from category theory, for a particularly simple class of computing systems.
+This set of high-level steps to simulation (specify, initialize, step) has a well-defined abstraction called a *finite state machine.* It isn't the finite state machine familiar to programmers but a mathematical model, coming from category theory, for a particularly simple class of computing systems.
 At a conceptual level, a finite state machine can be considered a black